VisDockHub/NewVisDock/documentations.md

 ### VisDock.js
-VisDock.js library contains various tools: such tools include cross-cutting selection tools, pan/zoom tool, query management tools, and annotation tools.
-VisDock can be imported into any SVG rendered visualizations.
+VisDock.js library contains various interaction tools such as selection, pan/zoom, query management, and annotation tools.
+By using the VisDock library, these interaction tools can be imported into any SVG-rendered visualizations with minimum coding effort.

 ### 2D.js and IntersectionLibrary.js
 These libraries provide functions to determine whether the user-drawn shapes or lines cross the boundaries of SVG objects.
-These files were obtained from Kevin Lindsey Software Development (www.kevlindev.com).
-Cross-cutting selections can be made between:
+Originally developed by Kevin Lindsey Software Development (www.kevlindev.com), these libraries can determine whether two SVG objects intersect one another.
+The types of comparisons that these libraries support include:
 - Path and Polygon
 - Path and Elllipse
 - Path and Line